 Beating the ticketing system...

 Annoyingly as I went to buy my RailJet ticket to Innsbruck a week before, the price jumped up to €40 one way from €19!
-I could of paid the extra for sure, but as there was no real rush to get to Innsbruck, the detour into Bavaria wasn't a problem.
+I could have paid the extra for sure, but as there was no real rush to get to Innsbruck, the detour into Bavaria wasn't a problem.

-Unlike the UK or Germany, there are no or limited inter-city coach routes operating in Austria and the national train operator OEBB benefits from a monopoly on long distance travel.
+Unlike the UK or Germany, there are no or limited inter-city coach routes operating in Austria and the national train operator OEBB benefits from a monopoly on long-distance travel.
 However, with a bit of ticket investigation, I beat the system by booking via Rosenheim in Germany on Deutsche Bahn.

 Onwards to Innsbruck via Rosenheim in Bavaria...